awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint-notebook-server-considerations.md

    The *dns\-address\-of\-ec2\-instance* is the address of the Amazon EC2 instance where the keystore is copied\.

 1. From the home directory, `/home/ec2-user/`, run the `./setup_notebook_server.py` script\.
+This script is created and placed on the Amazon EC2 instance by AWS Glue\.
 This script performs the following actions:
    + **Asks for a Zeppelin notebook password:** The password is SHA\-256 hashed plus salted\-and\-iterated with a random 128\-bit salt kept in the `shiro.ini` file with restricted access\.
 This is the best practice available to Apache Shiro, the authorization package that Apache Zeppelin uses\.
    + **Generates SSH public and private keys:** The script overwrites any existing SSH public key on the development endpoint that is associated with the notebook server\. **As a result, any other notebook servers, Read–Eval–Print Loops \(REPLs\), or IDEs that connect to this development endpoint can no longer connect\.**
    + **Verifies or generates an SSL certificate:** Either use an SSL certificate that was generated with a certificate authority \(CA\) or generate a certificate with this script\.
 If you copied a certificate, the script asks for the location of the keystore file\.
 Provide the entire path on the Amazon EC2 instance, for example, `/home/ec2-user/keystore.jks`\.
 The SSL certificate is verified\.